Khajan38/Data-Structure-and-Algorithms/README.md

 # Mastering Data Structures and Algorithms using C and C++
-This repository holds the various files nd projects made by me during the completion of my course -
+This repository holds the various files and projects made by me during the completion of my course -

     Platform: Udemy
     Course: Mastering Data Structures and Algorithms using C and C++